Cyrus9721/GlycoDenovo2/README.md

 * Install Matlab Runtime 9.8.
 If your operating system is Windows, please add Matlab Runtime in environment variables.
 [Link](https://www.mathworks.com/matlabcentral/answers/343074-why-do-i-receive-could-not-find-version-x-x-of-mcr-when-running-my-compiled-app-and-mcr-is-instal)

 ## How to use
-* Put all MS/MS spectrum text files in one folder.
+* Create an input directory and put all MS/MS spectrum text files in it.
+In addition, create a configuration file ''config.a'' specifying the options to be used by GlycoDeNovo2 on each spectrum file.
+This Github contains one "input" directory as an example.
 Make sure there are no other txt files.

 * Use command line to run GlycoDeNovo2.exe. **Do not run it by double clicking it.** The command line should be "GlycoDeNovo2.exe [input_directory] [output_directory] [max_branching_number].
 For example
 ```